SirFelingthon/Python-Interpreter/README.md

-A simple stack-based python Interpreter.
+A simple, stack-based python Interpreter.
 When running, copy the file path of the code you want to run into the python terminal

 Commands: